I Passed The Field Sobriety Tests But Still Got A DUI

 (8) Coordination of limbs.

-Field sobriety tests require a person to demonstrate at least two or more of these capabilities simultaneously.
-Prosecutors and law enforcement insist FSTs are simple and an average person should have no difficulty performing the tests when sober.
+Field Sobriety Tests require a person to demonstrate at least two or more of these capabilities simultaneously.
+Prosecutors and law enforcement claim FSTs are simple.
+This is wrong.
+They claim an average person should have no difficulty performing the tests when sober.
 However, this is also not true.

 “The fact that these tests are largely unfamiliar to most people and not well practiced may make it difficult to perform them.”